sashgeorge/Speech2Text2Summary/README.md

        $ pip install -r requirements.txt

-2. Update the .env file with the your Azure Speech, Azure Open AI and Text Analyzer values.
+2. Update the .env file with your Azure Speech, Azure Open AI and Text Analyzer values.

 3. Run the SpeechTranscriptionNSummary.py file.